SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Evaluation

 Table~\ref{tab:genericConfusion} illustrates the template of the confusion matrix.
-It compares the predicted labels of a model with the true labels of the data it was trained on.
-The matrix contains four different values: true positives (TP), false positives (FP), true negatives (TN) and false negatives (FN).
+Confusion matrix~\cite{categorical1998glossary} compares the predicted labels of a model with the true labels of the data it was trained on.
+The matrix contains four different values: true positives (TP), the number of sensory data that our model correctly anchors and are positive; false positives (FP), the number of sensory data incorrectly anchored and are positive; true negatives (TN), the number of sensory data that our model does not anchor and does not need to be anchored; and false negatives (FN), the sensory data that our model does not anchor and it does need to be anchored.
 Afterward, these values are then used to calculate different evaluation metrics, such as accuracy, precision, recall and F1-score.
 Accuracy measures the proportion of correct predictions, while precision measures the proportion of true positives among all positive predictions.
-Recall measures the proportion of true positives among all actual positives, while F1-score is the harmonic mean of precision.
+Recall measures the proportion of true positives among all actual positives, while the F1-score is the harmonic mean of precision and recall.